reyemtm/wmts-server/README.md

   "name": "name must match the file name, without the extension", "format": "jpg | png | jpeg", //pbf and grid are not tested "minzoom": 0, //min zoom of the tiles,
-  "maxzoom": 21, //max zoom of the tiles, 2x overzoom will be enabled on any tiles with a maxzoom > 16 "bounds": [
+  "maxzoom": 21, //max zoom of the tiles, 2x overzoom enabled on any tiles with a maxzoom > 16 "bounds": [
     -82.85133361816406,
     39.55064761909319,